Current System Documentation

 View system →Approved keep / provisional: Studer into compressor for final vocal glue and stability before the stereo stages.

-View chain →This replaces the old generic premaster page.
+View in reference →This replaces the old generic premaster page.
 Print Before Limiter is the meeting point for Final Mix and Final Mix Parallel, with subtle translation control only.

 View chain →Limiter Bus is separate from Print Before Limiter.
 It uses TDR Limiter 6 GE for spike trimming, loudness, and true peak safety.
 Stereo Out is not the main processing stage.